 At September 30, 2015, we had total consolidated indebtedness of \$335.9 million, excluding unamortized deferred loan fees and net debt premiums aggregating \$0.8 million.
 Of this total, \$218.4 million, or 65%, had an interest rate that was effectively fixed under the terms of the loan or an interest rate swap.
 The remaining \$117.5 million, or 35%, comprises our variable-rate debt.
-Based upon the amount of variable-rate debt outstanding as of September 30, 2015, if LIBOR were to increase by 50 basis points, the increase in interest expense on our variable rate debt would decrease our future earnings and cash flows by approximately \$0.6 million annually.
-If LIBOR were to decrease by 50 basis points, the decrease in interest expense on our variable-rate debt would be approximately \$0.2 million annually.
+Based upon the amount of variable-rate debt outstanding as of September 30, 2015, if LIBOR were to increase by 50 basis points, the increase in interest expense on our variable-rate debt would be approximately \$0.2 million annually.

+It LIBOR were to decrease by 50 basis points, the decrease in interest expense on our variable-rate debt would be approximately \$0.2 million annually.